smartmeio/arancino-daemon/docs/TRANSMITTER.md

 ## Sender
-It' the final step of the Transmitter component and it is used to send data outside the Arancino Module using standard communications channels.
+It' the final step of the Transmitter component and it is used to send data outside the Arancino Daemon using standard communications channels.
 The Sender implementations are:
 - TCP Socket
 - MQTT